-The use of the environmental label by the applicant is governed by a contract on the use of the environmental label concluded with RAL gGmbH.
+The use of the Environmental Label by the applicant is governed by a contract on the use of the Environmental Label concluded with RAL gGmbH.

-Within the scope of such contract, the applicant undertakes to comply with the requirements under Paragraph 3 while using the environmental label.
+Within the scope of such contract, the applicant undertakes to comply with the requirements under Paragraph 3 while using the Environmental Label.

-Contracts on the Use of the Environmental Label are concluded to fix the terms for the certification of data centers according to Paragraph 2.
-Such contracts shall run until 31/12/2023.
-They shall be extended by periods of one year each, unless terminated in writing by 31/03/2023 or 31 March of the respective year of extension.
+Contracts on the Use of the Environmental Label are concluded to fix the terms for the certification of products under Paragraph 2.
+Such contracts shall run until December 31, 2023.

+They shall be extended by periods of one year each, unless terminated in writing by March 31, 2023 or March 31 of the respective year of extension.